ha7ilm/opendous/trunk/Current_Designs/KiCad_Libraries/Opendous_KiCAD_Files_Readme.txt

 Adding KiCAD Libraries Permanently:
 ```````````````````````````````````

+  These are valid with kicad-2013-07-07, the latest stable release.

   To use Opendous Inc.'s KiCAD footprints, you must copy opendous.DCM and
 opendous.LIB to your \KiCad\share\library directory and copy opendous.MOD and
 opendous.MDC to your \KiCad\share\modules directory.
 For older version of